-The following table summarizes our securitizations debt as of December 31, 2015 and 2014 (\$ in thousands):
+The following table summarizes our securitizations debt as of December 31, 2015 (\$ in thousands):

+2015

-As of December 31, 2015 2 2014 Carrying Amount Outstanding Principal Carrying Amount Outstanding Principal Commercial mortgage-backed securitization debt (consolidated VIE) \$ 61,815 \$ 61,856 \$217,495 \$219,043 (consolidated VIE) 192,528 193,419 305,734 308,703 Securitizations debt \$254,343 \$255,275 \$523,229 \$527,746
+Carrying Amount Outstanding Principal

+Commercial mortgage-backed securitization debt (consolidated VIE) \$ 61,815 \$ 61,856

+Collateralized loan obligation securitization debt (consolidated VIE) 192,528 193,419

+Securitizations debt \$ 254,343 \$ 255,275

-See Note 16 to our consolidated financial statements included in this annual report on Form 10-K for additional terms and details of our securitizations.
+During the year ended December 31, 2016, the CMBS securitization and CLO securitization were terminated and have been repaid in full.
+See Note 12 to our consolidated financial statements included in this annual report on Form 10-K for additional terms and details of our securitizations.